gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer shippingProfileId = 56; // Integer | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
 Required when listing type=physical.
-    Integer upgradeId = 56; // Integer | The numeric ID that is associated with a shipping upgrade String upgradeName = "\"null\""; // String | Name for the shipping upgrade shown to shoppers at checkout, e.g. USPS Priority.
+    Long upgradeId = 56L; // Long | The numeric ID that is associated with a shipping upgrade String upgradeName = "\"null\""; // String | Name for the shipping upgrade shown to shoppers at checkout, e.g. USPS Priority.
     String type = "0"; // String | The type of the shipping upgrade.
 Domestic (0) or international (1).
     Float price = 3.4F; // Float | Additional cost of adding the shipping upgrade.
     Float secondaryPrice = 3.4F; // Float | Additional cost of adding the shipping upgrade for each additional item.
-    Integer shippingCarrierId = 56; // Integer | The unique ID of a supported shipping carrier, which is used to calculate an Estimated Delivery Date. **Required with `mail_class`** if `min_delivery_days` and `max_delivery_days` are null.
+    Long shippingCarrierId = 56L; // Long | The unique ID of a supported shipping carrier, which is used to calculate an Estimated Delivery Date. **Required with `mail_class`** if `min_delivery_days` and `max_delivery_days` are null.
     String mailClass = "\"null\""; // String | The unique ID string of a shipping carrier's mail class, which is used to calculate an estimated delivery date. **Required with `shipping_carrier_id`** if `min_delivery_days` and `max_delivery_days` are null.
-    Integer minDeliveryDays = 56; // Integer | The minimum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `max_delivery_days`** if `mail_class` is null.
+    Long minDeliveryDays = 56L; // Long | The minimum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `max_delivery_days`** if `mail_class` is null.
-    Integer maxDeliveryDays = 56; // Integer | The maximum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `min_delivery_days`** if `mail_class` is null. try {
+    Long maxDeliveryDays = 56L; // Long | The maximum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `min_delivery_days`** if `mail_class` is null. try {
       ShopShippingProfileUpgrade result = apiInstance.updateShopShippingProfileUpgrade(shopId, shippingProfileId, upgradeId, upgradeName, type, price, secondaryPrice, shippingCarrierId, mailClass, minDeliveryDays, maxDeliveryDays);
       System.out.println(result);